Michelle Bachelet: Detention and exile

-In May 1975, Bachelet left Australia and later relocated to East Germany, where she was assigned an apartment in Am Stern, Potsdam by the German Democratic Republic (GDR).
+In May 1975, Bachelet left Australia and relocated to East Germany, where she was assigned an apartment in Am Stern, Potsdam by the German Democratic Republic.
 Her mother joined her a month later and lived separately in Leipzig.
-In October 1976, Bachelet began working at a communal clinic in the Babelsberg neighborhood as a stepping stone to furthering her medical studies at a university in East Germany.
-During this time, she met architect Jorge Leopoldo Dávalos Cartes, another Chilean exile, and they married in 1977.
+In October 1976, Bachelet began working at a communal clinic in the Babelsberg neighborhood.
+During this time, she met architect Jorge Leopoldo Dávalos Cartes, another Chilean exile and a member of the Socialist Party's Central Committee, and they married in 1977.
 In January 1978, Bachelet went to Leipzig to study German at the Herder Institute of Karl Marx University (now the University of Leipzig).
-She gave birth to her first child with Dávalos, Jorge Alberto Sebastián, in June 1978.
-She returned to Potsdam in September 1978 to continue her medical studies at the Humboldt University of Berlin for two years.
-Five months after enrolling as a student, however, she obtained authorization to return to her country.
+She gave birth to her first child, Sebastián, in June 1978.
+She returned to Potsdam in September 1978 to continue her medical studies at the Humboldt University of Berlin, enrolling under the name "Verónica Michelle Dávalos".
+Five months later, she obtained authorization to return to Chile.